Skip to main content

 The academic department tenure file is the repository for all documents and artifacts relevant to the faculty evaluation process.
 Faculty may link to their sources as appropriate to showcase their evidence.
 The minimum requirement is an organized file structure within Microsoft Teams, as outlined below.

-The professional shared folder serves four faculty evaluation purposes: 1) tenure-track evaluation and formal post-tenure review, 2) formal faculty evaluations within SLTC, 3) application for tenure, and 4) documentation of annual informal post-tenure review.
 Therefore, the professional shared folder consists of three different types of content requirements (see explanatory chart below).

 During informal review years, Academic Department Tenure files will include:

-• Evaluation Forms : include any forms related to the current academic evaluation year.
+• Evaluation Forms: include any forms related to the current academic evaluation year.
 Normally, this will only be Form 1: Faculty Planning and Support.

 During formal review years, Academic Department Tenure files will include: